liujjw/risk-markets/overview.md

 # Additional considerations
 The protocol is built using Aave's liquidity markets and as such subject to all its risks and rewards, such as liquidations, yields, and governance changes.
 The usage of the protocol is virtually identical to using Aave or other money market liquidity protocols, except for the additional volatility of exchanging risk of course.

-Miscellaneous: market manipulation by "whales", pooling leverage for less fees feature, optimize gas usage, more analysis for better rates eg get rid of fixed, change terminology from lending/borrowing to true "risk market", liquidations/penalty
+Miscellaneous: market manipulation by "whales", pooling leverage for less fees feature, optimize gas usage, more analysis for better rates eg get rid of fixed, change terminology from lending/borrowing to true "risk market", liquidations/penalty and spreadsheet modelling